Sydney, Australia. 01 -06, Nov, 2018

 Day 1: Arrive – Darjeeling

-Arrive by flight in Bagdogra airport or in NJP/Siliguri train station meet our representative and transfer to Darjeeling, popularly known as the ‘Queen of hills’.
-Evening is free to take a stroll around the Chourastha Mall.
+Arrive by flight in Bagdogra airport or in NJP railway station.
+Meet our representative and drive to Darjeeling, popularly known as the 'Queen of hills'.
+Evening is free to take a stroll around the Chourastha Mall road.
 Overnight in Darjeeling.

 Day 2: In Darjeeling